 back to top

 Mastercard is committed to engaging appropriately in the political process and policy arena in a manner that informs and affects the debate concerning issues related to our business, investors and customers including but not limited to payment system innovation, data privacy, the regulation of digital transactions, taxation, and other issues disclosed in the company’s public filings.
 We strive to engage on these issues in the most responsible and ethical way.
 Mastercard complies with all applicable laws and regulations in connection with the Company’s political and public policy activities.
 Any such activities in which Mastercard engages are based solely upon the best interests of the Company and are made without regard to the private political preferences of its officers and/or executives.
 Mastercard will semi-annually disclose on its website political contributions and independent expenditures, if any.
-As used in this statement, “political contributions” are Mastercard PAC contributions as well as corporate contributions to campaign committees, party committees and political committees where permitted by state law, and “independent expenditures” are funds used for communications that expressly advocate the election or defeat of a candidate that are not coordinated with any candidate.
+As used in this statement, “political contributions” are Mastercard PAC contributions as well as corporate contributions to campaign committees, party committees and political committees where permitted by state law, and “independent expenditures” are funds used for communications that expressly advocate for the election or defeat of a candidate that are not coordinated with any candidate.

 back to top

-Mastercard’s Government Relations team oversees the Company’s public policy strategy, and political contributions and corporate political expenditures are approved by the Executive Vice President, Public Policy.
+Mastercard’s Government Relations team oversees the Company’s public policy strategy, and political contributions and corporate political expenditures are approved by the Executive Vice President, Head of Global Government Affairs.
 The Nominating and Corporate Governance Committee of the Board of Directors is responsible for overseeing Mastercard’s public policy activities and at least annually will review political contributions, trade association dues used for political purposes, corporate political expenditures, lobbying efforts and strategies, the Company’s political activity policies, and this Political Activity and Public Policy Statement.
 Mastercard maintains comprehensive internal compliance procedures to ensure that the company’s political and public policy activities fully comply with all laws, regulations, and company policies.
 Mastercard’s activities in this area, and this Political Activity Statement are reviewed on an annual basis by outside counsel.
 Our annual report of political contributions is available here.

 Lobbying Efforts; Federal and State Filings